oconnor663/cpp_rust_talk/readme.txt

 We'll also see how types like File and MutexGuard use ownership and borrowing to enforce higher-level invariants at compile time.

+- things we won't have time to cover
+    - syntax
+    - iterators
+    - enums: Option and Result
+    - error handling with ? and panics
+    - traits, polymorphism, static and dynamic dispatch
+    - managing dependencies with Cargo

 - references and lifetimes
     - C++ vs Rust table
         - two giant differences: 1) lifetimes always valid, 2) &mut T is never aliased